 Shoe Last

-If you’ve ever put on shoes that make you feel uncomfortable, then you know that the shoe’s shape is important for comfort.
-If you need some sugestions on how to wear shoes for the first time, watch this video.
+If you’ve ever worn shoes that made you feel uncomfortable, then you know that the shoe’s shape is essential for comfort.

 There’s more to building a high-quality pair of shoes than you may think.
-A shoe last is a critical piece of the puzzle to making quality footwear.
+Ashoe last is a critical piece of the puzzle in making quality footwear

 Upper